mglush/compiler-construction/README.md

   - If input is a valid program in our language, there is no output.
   - Otherwise, outputs the line number on which an scan/parse error occurs.

+## Project 2: Abstract Syntax Tree Builder
 **Project aspects**:
-  - Uses Flex scanner generator to consume input one token at a time and pass it on to the parser.
-  - Uses Bison parser to parse the input program, bottom-up.
-  - Performs no action during parsing (to be implemented in the next project).

-## Project 2: Abstract Syntax Tree Builder
+  - Wrote rules for each action in the context-free grammar in parser.y to build an abstract syntax tree during parsing process.

 **Existing Files Modified**:
   - parser.y